Skip to Content

 Packaging and Overall Pen Quality

-The caps are different for brushes and markers tips.
-For brush tip the cap is clear but for the markers it’s not:
+The caps are different for brushes and marker tips.
+For the brush tip the cap is clear but for the markers, it’s not:

 Colors